ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/loop-reflowing/_review.md

             - To evaluate a sum of products of 4 x 8-bit signed/unsigned integers in each 32-bit element in the input vectors.
         correct_answer: 3
         explanation: >
             For each 32-bit element in the input vectors A[i], B[i], `SDOT`/`UDOT` evaluate the sum of the products between the 4 x 8-bit signed/unsigned integers that comprise the A[i], B[i] elements.
 The corresponding 32-bit element in the output vector holds the resulting sums.
+For SVE, `SDOT`/`UDOT` instruction also works on 16-bit signed/unsigned integers.

 # ================================================================================